ponylang/pony-tutorial/packages/standard-library.md

 ### The itertools package

 The itertools package is a really useful package when dealing with collections.
 If the words filter, map, fold and zip speak to you then take a look at this package.
-Here is a quick example that from start with an array of numbers, add one to each, then only keep the even ones and finally print each value.
+Here is a quick example that starts with an array of numbers, add one to each, then only keep the even ones and finally print each value.

 ```pony
 use "itertools"